DataDog/documentation/content/en/logs/explorer/_index.md

 The time range feature allows you to display logs in the Logstream or Log Analytics within a given time period.
 It appears directly under the search bar as a timeline.
 The timeline can be displayed or wrapped up with the **Show timeline** check box in the Logstream option panel.

-Quickly change the time range by selecting a preset range from the dropdown:
+Quickly change the time range by selecting a preset range from the dropdown or [entering a custom time frame][1]):

-{{< img src="logs/explorer/timerange.png" style="width:50%;" alt="Timerange"  >}}
+{{< img src="logs/explorer/timerange.png" style="width:50%;" alt="Select time range" >}}

 ### Search

-Use facets, measures, tags, or even [free text search][1] to filter your Logstream and Log Analytics with dedicated context.
+Use facets, measures, tags, or even [free text search][2] to filter your Logstream and Log Analytics with dedicated context.
 The search bar and url automatically reflect your selections.

-Follow the [guide to search your logs][1] for a detailed explanation of all the Log Explorer search features, including use of wildcards and queries of numerical values.
+Follow the [guide to search your logs][2] for a detailed explanation of all the Log Explorer search features, including use of wildcards and queries of numerical values.

 {{< img src="logs/explorer/search_your_logs.mp4" alt="Search your logs" video="true"  >}}

 ### Saved views

 Use saved views to automatically configure your log explorer with a preselected set of facets, measures, searches, time ranges, and visualizations.
-Check the dedicated [saved views documentation][2] to learn more.
+Check the dedicated [saved views documentation][3] to learn more.

 ### Share views